HomeITAdmin/nextcloud_geoblocker/README.md

 ## Fail2ban

-Until the blocking feature is implemented you can achive some blocking by using fail2ban, relying on the logging feature.
+Alternatively to the blocking in the app, you can achive some blocking by using fail2ban, relying on the logging feature.
 Make sure that at least the IP address is included in the logging and the logging time is correct.
 The following parameters should help to create the filter for fail2ban in English: